 Categories: Space Junk

-UARS Satellite To Fall To Earth Within Hours
+UARS Satellite To Fall To Earth As Early As September 22, 2011

-NASA’s UARS satellite is now predicted to fall back to the earth during this afternoon or evening of (Eastern Daylight Time) according to a NASA orbital update which was released September 22, 2011 at 9:30 p.m.
+NASA’s UARS satellite is now predicted to fall back to the earth between September 22 and 24 according to a NASA orbital update which was released today.

-As of 9:30 p.m.
-EDT on Sept.
-22, 2011, the orbit of UARS was 110 mi by 115 mi (205 km by 225 km).
-It is still too early to predict the exact time and location of re-entry.
-But NASA predicts that it will not hit North America because the satellite will not be overhead during that time period.
+As of Sept.
+20, 2011, the orbit of UARS was 127 mi by 140 mi (205 km by 225 km).
+Re-entry is expected Sept.
+23, plus or minus a day.
+It is still too early to predict the time and location of re-entry.
+Predictions will become more refined over the next two days.

-The re-entry of UARS has advanced because of a sharp increase in solar activity the during last two weeks.
+The re-entry of UARS is advancing because of a sharp increase in solar activity since the beginning of this week.

 Increased solar activity heats up the earth’s atmosphere, sending more atmospheric molecules further into space which causes additional drag on low orbital satellites.

 The range of latitude where UARS is expected to fall remains the same.